Updated: 06 April 2023 & medically reviewed by Dr. Kimberly Langdon

 What affects the price of cocaine?

-Like with all illicit substances, there are a variety of factors that affect the cost of cocaine.
+As with all illegal drugs, there are a variety of factors that affect the cost of cocaine.
 The main areas that change cocaine costs are:

 Cocaine addiction can be incredibly expensive.
 For example, a person with a severe cocaine addiction can spend $170,000 per year on buying the drug.
 This can lead to heavy financial losses and crippling debt.